Genar/HeroesNet/README.md

   This command will open Xcode and then you will be able to run the app, the unit tests and the UI tests.

 -- IMPORTANT: After downlading the project from the **main** branch, you will notice that there is a script called **buildtuist.sh** in the directory **HeroesNet/HeroesNet**.
-This script executes all the aforementioned steps for you (like installing the last version of **tuist**, generating the project files), and finally, it opens the proyect with Xcode (with all its libraries loaded, and also its schemes, to run both the app and the tests.
+This script executes all the aforementioned steps for you (like installing the last version of **tuist**, generating the project files), and finally, it opens the proyect with Xcode (with all its libraries loaded, and also its schemes), to run both the app and the tests.

 ## Project structure